icann/rdap-conformance-tool/docs/std_95/common_structures.md

   "message": "The JSON value is not a string."
 }
 ```
-    5. For the JSON name eventAction, the value shall be included in the RDAPJSONValues with Type="event action".
+    5. Test case [-11306](#id-testCase-11306){ #id-testCase-11306 }: For the JSON name eventAction, the value shall be included in the RDAPJSONValues with Type="event action".
 ``` json
 {
   "code": -11306,